alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 There's two ways you can achieve this.

--   The first way is to **initalize** your test system from scratch each time.
+-   The first way is to **initialise** your test system from scratch each time.
     For example drop the database, recreate it, and the load a set of test data into it.
-This is ideal if you don't have a complex system with lots of test data. - The second way is to try and **compensate** for the current state and move your test system from whatever, to the necccessary state.
+This is ideal if you don't have a complex system with lots of test data. - The second way is to try and **compensate** for the current state and move your test system from whatever, to the necessary state.
 This is a suitable approach if recreating the system is time-consuming, or if you need to use an existing system.
 The trade off is that the type of scripts you'll need to write might be time-consuming in themselves.